MarkHewitt76/ci-portfolio-project-one-html-css/README.md

     When testing the website in different browsers, I noticed that the triangular,default marker on all `<summary>` elements was still showing up in Safari alone, despite the CSS property `list-style-type: none;` being applied.
 According to various searches, this is apparently because `list-style-type` isn't supported on the `<summary>` element in webkit-based browsers, although it seems to work on `<ul>` and `<li>` elements.

-    My search for a solution yielded some suggestions: on Stack Overflow, [here](https://stackoverflow.com/a/66814239); on github, [here](https://github.com/Fyrd/caniuse/issues/5869); and a 3rd on Stack Overflow, [here](https://stackoverflow.com/a/70834941).
+    My search for a solution yielded some suggestions: on Stack Overflow, [here](https://stackoverflow.com/a/66814239); on GitHub, [here](https://github.com/Fyrd/caniuse/issues/5869); and a 3rd on Stack Overflow, [here](https://stackoverflow.com/a/70834941).
 These led me to try out the following code, so far to no avail, though at the time of writing, I'm awaiting a family member's help with a final test.

 ```css
     summary::marker {
     display: none;